-Actions Status Comment Contribute to the promotion of tourism in the Wollongong Local Government Area through the management of Council's three tourist parks at Bulli, Corrimal and Windang On-Track The tourist parks continue to perform well with income year to dat just under \$8,000,000.
-Park occupancy is well up with powered site at over 60%, continuing the post COVID-19 boom in this area.
-Plans are well underway to continue improvements within the parks including the upgrade of amenities.
+Operational Plan 2022-2023 Update Actions Status Comment Contribute to the The tourist parks continue to perform well with income year to date promotion of tourism in just under \$8,000,000.
+Park occupancy is well up with powered sites at over 60%, continuing the post COVID-19 boom in this area. the Wollongong Local On-Track Government Area Plans are well underway to continue improvements within the parks through the including the upgrade of amenities. management of Council's three tourist parks at Bulli, Corrimal and Windang